-The original formula laid down the base for what I wanted to achieve for TestoBoost and that was to naturally increase testosterone levels in both men and women.
-The pathways that I targeted included stimulating all the relevant areas of the hypothalamic-pituitary-testicular axis (HPTA) through several independent mechanisms, and to decrease any potential side effects from increases in estrogen and dihydrotestosterone.
-Subsequent versions of TestoBoost, while keeping the base intact, added several ingredients that I felt would further increase testosterone levels, and further decrease any potential side effects.
+The original formula laid down the base for what I wanted to achieve for TestoBoost and that was to naturally support testosterone levels in both men and women.
+The pathways that I targeted included stimulating all the relevant areas of the hypothalamic-pituitary-testicular axis (HPTA) through several independent mechanisms.* Subsequent versions of TestoBoost, while keeping the base intact, added several ingredients that I felt would further increase testosterone levels, and further decrease any potential side effects.*

 The basis of the formula in TestoBoost, and in all the MD+ formulations, is to involve all possible pathways that lead to the desired effects, and to use multiple ingredients that work together to produce superior results.
-In the case of TestoBoost the desired effect was an increase in basal and elevated testosterone levels in the body, and a salutary effect on overall health.
+In the case of TestoBoost the desired effect was to support basal and elevated testosterone levels in the body, and a salutary effect on overall health.*

-All of this can be accomplished by using ingredients that are known or suspected to boost testicular steroidogenesis.
+All of this can be accomplished by using ingredients that are known or suspected to boost testosterone.*

 For example, using a variety of ingredients to effectively act as a testosterone sink by trapping testosterone production is the most effective way to increase endogenous androgen production.
 In order to do this you have to consider all the possible pathways that are involved in maximizing testosterone production, including:

 - Providing vitamins and minerals that might be frankly or marginally deficient and thus not allowing the full production of testosterone - e.g. magnesium, zinc, B6.

 - Supporting peripheral formation of testosterone.*